cogdog/wp-bigpicture/README.md

 Follow the directions below for customizing, some additional plugins may need to be installed.

-## Installing from The Instant Mix

-As a new approach for using my themes, I have set up this one as a prebuilt package that includes the theme, initial settings, plugins, and demo content.
-All you need to be able to do is to install a fresh Wordpress site into the location/domain you want your site.

-First [download the Instant Site package file](https://github.com/cogdog/instant-splot/raw/master/noodles/bigpicture-wpress.zip) and expand the file to reveal the single `*.wpress` file.

-Then follow the [Instant SPLOT directions for Using a Packaged Kit](https://github.com/cogdog/instant-splot#got-hosting-use-a-packaged-kit) to import into your new site.

-Reference the directions below for customizing (but you have all the plugins it needs already installed).

 ## Updating the Theme

 If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.